A Student’s Guide to Navigating the Annual Meeting of the Western Section of The Wildlife Society

 Attending a professional wildlife conference is a great way to share information among peers — specifically to learn about how wildlife work is done, see who is doing the work, and note who is funding the work.
 Most professionals cite “networking” as their primary reason for attending.
 For students, attending an annual conference provides a valuable opportunity to meet peers, interact with prospective employers or graduate research advisors, and hear directly from researchers.
 We’ve prepared information to help you prepare to make the most from your conference attendance and hope you find it helpful.

 We have scheduled many events at the upcoming Annual Meeting which are geared towards students at all different stages of their education.
 We will have a Student Table in the Exhibit Hall so you have a place to go with any questions, and so you can meet other students just like yourself!
 We will have Career Recruiters in attendance from State and Federal agencies who are hiring for summer jobs, and a Student-Professional mixer where you can do some speed-networking to talk to professionals, learn about their jobs and ask questions.
-We will also offer virtual career workshops over Zoom the Saturday before the meeting so you can meet other students who will be attending the meeting ahead of time, and so you can start your learning a few days before the meeting.
+We will also offer virtual career workshops over Zoom on a Saturday before the meeting so you can meet other students who will be attending the meeting ahead of time, and so you can start your learning ahead of the meeting.
 In the past we offered the career workshops during the meeting, but they overlapped with the scientific sessions.
 We are trying out having these workshops before the meeting so students don’t miss any important events during the conference.
-The following career workshops are in development for 2023: Resume Workshop; Job Interview Workshop; Federal Jobs; Peer Review & Publishing; How “Not” to Give a Scientific Presentation; and a Wildlife Careers Panel Discussion.

 Here are some of our top tips for you: